NBISweden/knowledgetransfercrashcourses/README.md

 ### 2. Environment management

 Reproducing a workflow may require installing several software tools and libraries. `conda` is an open source environment management system that greatly enhances (re)creating a software environment, e.g., required by a workflow.
-Take the [Conda crash course](TBA) (to be added) to learn how to use it.
+Take the [Conda Crash Course](/CondaCrashCourse/README.md) (to be added) to learn how to use it.

 An alternative way to manage environments, that provide an even higher level of reproduciblility by providing also the operating system, are *containers* such as `docker` and `singularity`.
 These are *not* covered in this crash course.